Santosh7280/Project-1/README.md

 <h1>Employee Management System</h1>
 The Employee Management System (EMS) is a platform designed to help organizations manage employee information efficiently.
 It allows HR teams to manage employee records, track performance, and handle various employee-related operations.
-The system is built using React,Spring Boot,and MySQL.
+The system is built using <b>React,Spring Boot</b>,and <b>MySQL</b>.

 <h2>Features:</h2>